Crooked, Messy, & A Little Dangerous

 For most of my life, I’ve felt caught between two bad options.

-Staying still in what we call “milltown mediocrity” or abandoning my home and culture and being unattached from place.
+We had to stay still in what we called “milltown mediocrity” or abandon my home and be unattached from my place.

-And so how do you balance those two reactions into something useful to your own survival while still being true to your mission to find your way back to yourself with something to offer your community and the world at large?
+How do you balance those two reactions into something useful to your own survival while still being true to your mission to find your way back to yourself?

 The answer is to root your journey into what is known as you venture into the unknown future.
 Not trapped in place.
 Not pushing into terrain wildly without the care and respect the journey demands.